Blue Lake and the Coeur d’Alene River.

 Before I left the marshland, I took another photo looking back towards Medimont.
 The row of trees on the right is on the berm created by the Trail of the Coeur d’Alene’s and the small hill surrounded by lakes, wetlands and the river is presumably what Medimont is named for.

 After enjoying exploring the marshland for a while, I headed back to the cut in the river bank to resume my trip down the river.
-Across the way are the bulls near the east end of the lake I was heading towards, but first I had to go all the way to the west end of the lake to get to the outlet channel.
+Across the way are the bluffs near the east end of the lake I was heading towards, but first I had to go all the way to the west end of the lake to get to the outlet channel.

 It took well over an hour paddling downstream but against the wind to get to the channel that connected the river to Swan Lake but it was a scenic ride.